codingMustache/codingMustache/README.md

 ## Joke of the Day

-What creature is smarter than a talking parrot?
-A spelling bee.
+R.I.P. boiled water.
+You will be mist.

 ## Daily Trivia

-How many cores does the Intel i7-6950X have?
+The Harvard architecture for micro-controllers added which additional bus?
- 1. 10
+ 1. Instruction
- 2. 8
+ 2. Control
- 3. 4
+ 3. Data
- 4. 12
+ 4. Address

 <details>
   <summary>Answer</summary>
-  10
+  Instruction
 </details>